-Harbourfront Centre Toronto is where local Torontonians and
+Harbourfront Centre Toronto is where locals and

 tourists come to play.
-You'll find concerts,
+Here you'll find concerts,

-theatre, parkland, cruises, boating, and more.
+art exhibits, theatre, parkland, cruises, boating, an ice skating rink and more.

-This 10-acre park along the shore of Lake Ontario is just a short walk from Union Station in downtown Toronto.
 It stretches from the Queen’s Quay Terminal in the east to the Nautical Centre in the west.
 The area includes several buildings housing art galleries, performance spaces, shops and restaurants.
 The outdoor space – the main draw – also includes performance areas and green space for relaxing.

 When I think of the Toronto Harbourfront, I think of music first.
 I can’t count the number of times I’ve been swept away by Celtic fiddles, sexy saxophones or Aboriginal drums from its outdoor stages.
 The price is right (free) and the music is varied and interesting.